-topic, I hope you all are communicating with your horsemen associations, and local municipalities, all legislators and asking for their support for the gam- committed to the creation of new jobs and state and ing legislation.
-As of yet, no bill has surfaced as local revenue that expanded gambling would bring. "the" gaming bill.
-There are still two bills alive in the General Assembly - SB744 and SB1849.
+General Assembly - SB744 and SB1849.
 SB744 The group hired a survey firm to conduct a poll to passed the Senate, was sent to the House where it determine interest in gaming and slot machines at was amended and passed and was returned to the race tracks.
 The company surveyed 800 likely vot-Senate for concurrence.
 At the last possible minute, ers throughout the state.
 They found that 70 % of Senate President John Cullerton paced a "motion to those polled in the collar counties were in favor of reconsider" on the bill when it failed to garner the the gaming bill and slot machines at race tracks. needed votes to pass.
 The bill is still in the Senate More specifically, support for SB 1849 is highest in and could be called for a vote at any time.
-SB744 is the Collar Counties where 70 percent of respondnot favored by Governor Quinn who threatened to ents favor the proposal, but support is strong veto the bill because it expanded the number of throughout Illinois: 68 percent in favor in Northern gaming positions too much with too little oversight Illinois; 61 percent in favor in Southern Illinois; 60 and because it included the installation of slot ma- percent in favor in Cook County; and 54 percent in chines at the State's six race tracks.
-The Senate favor in Central Illinois. reviewed the Governor's objections to SB744 and crafted SB1849 which reduced the number of posi- It appears to me that if our Senators and Representtions and tightened oversight of the gaming industry. atives truly represent us, the citizens, then logic The bill still included slot machines at race tracks, would dictate that they should be voting for SB1849. something the Governor is adamantly opposed to.
+SB744 is the Collar Counties where 70 percent of respondnot favored by Governor Quinn who threatened to ents favor the proposal, but support is strong veto the bill because it expanded the number of throughout Illinois: 68 percent in favor in Northern gaming positions too much with too little oversight Illinois; 61 percent in favor in Southern Illinois; 60 and because it included the installation of slot ma- percent in favor in Cook County; and 54 percent in crafted SB1849 which reduced the number of posi- It appears to me that if our Senators and Representtions and tightened oversight of the gaming industry. atives truly represent us, the citizens, then logic The bill still included slot machines at race tracks, would dictate that they should be voting for SB1849. something the Governor is adamantly opposed to.
 Likewise the Governor should have no qualms In spite of that, the bill quickly passed the Senate about signing the legislation once it lands on his and was sent to the House where it was amended desk.
 Unfortunately politics is a strange animal and and where is now resides on third reading with a things just don't seem to follow logic.
-That is why we motion to "postpone consideration".

-If it appears that there are enough votes in the sembly ends next January there is an opportunity for House to pass the bill, Representative Lang will SB1849 (or something else that will address gaming most likely remove his motion and a vote will be tak- expansion in Illinois) to pass.
-Let's hope it does and en.
-If the bill passes, it will be sent back to the Sen- lets do what we can to help it along! ate for concurrence.
+That is why we need to make sure our legislators hear from us again and again.
+Until this General As-If it appears that there are enough votes in the sembly ends next January there is an opportunity for House to pass the bill, Representative Lang will SB1849 (or something else that will address gaming most likely remove his motion and a vote will be tak- expansion in Illinois) to pass.
+Let's hope it does and